 Depreciation of capital assets is computed and recorded by utilizing the straight-line method.
 Estimated useful lives of the various classes of depreciable capital assets are as follows:

-Infrastructure - roads and drainage 30 years Recreational amenities 30 years Equipment 10 years d.
-Deferred Outflow of Resources e.
-Budgets
+Infrastructure - roads and drainage 30 years

+Recreational amenities 30 years

+Equipment 10 years

 4. Assets, Liabilities, and Net Position or Equity (Continued)